AMWA-TV/nmos-parameter-registers/device-control-types/README.md

 # NMOS Device Control Types

-This Device Control Types parameter repository contains values that may be used to identify a control 'type' in the 'controls' property of the device resource defined in the [AMWA NMOS Discovery and Registration Specification (IS-04)](https://github.com/AMWA-TV/nmos-discovery-registration).
+This Device Control Types parameter repository contains values that may be used to identify a control 'type', used in the 'controls' property of the device resource defined in the [AMWA NMOS Discovery and Registration Specification (IS-04)](https://github.com/AMWA-TV/nmos-discovery-registration).
 Note: the 'controls' property was introduced in IS-04 v1.1.

 ## Guidance

 - Values used for the control 'type' property are not required to be included in this repository.
-- Each entry MUST define a unique control type name.
+- Each entry MUST define a unique control type name (which is a URN).
 - Each entry MUST have a short description and proponent(s).
-- Each entry SHOULD provide a link to a specification for the control type, as well as specifying the IS-04 versions for which the entry is applicable.
+- Each entry SHOULD provide a link to a specification for the control type, as well as identifying the IS-04 API Versions for which the entry is applicable.
 - In the case of substantial revision to the control specification, a new control type name MUST be defined.
 Using versioned names is therefore RECOMMENDED.
 - Additions and updates to this parameter repository may be submitted via a GitHub Pull Request (PR).